Ulm: Neighboring communes

 On the right (south-eastern) side of Danube and Iller there is the Bavarian district town Neu-Ulm.
 On the left (north-western) side Ulm is almost completely surrounded by the Alb-Danube district.
 The neighbouring communes of Baden-Württemberg are the following: Illerkirchberg, Staig, Hüttisheim, Erbach (Donau), Blaubeuren, Blaustein, Dornstadt, Beimerstetten and Langenau as well as the eastern neighbouring community Elchingen.

 Town subdivisions

-The city is divided into 18 districts (Stadtteile): Ulm-Mitte, Böfingen, Donaustetten, Donautal, Eggingen, Einsingen, Ermingen, Eselsberg, Gögglingen, Grimmelfingen, Jungingen, Lehr, Mähringen, Oststadt, Söflingen (with Harthausen), Unterweiler, Weststadt, and Wiblingen.
+The city is divided into 18 districts:

+Ulm-Mitte, Böfingen, Donaustetten, Donautal, Eggingen, Einsingen, Ermingen, Eselsberg, Gögglingen, Grimmelfingen, Jungingen, Lehr, Mähringen, Oststadt, Söflingen (with Harthausen), Unterweiler, Weststadt, and Wiblingen.

 Nine districts were integrated during the latest municipality reform in the 1970s: Eggingen, Einsingen, Ermingen, Gögglingen-Donaustetten, Jungingen, Lehr, Mähringen und Unterweiler.
 They have their own local councils which acquire an important consulting position to the whole city council concerning issues that are related to the prevailing districts.
 But at the end, final decisions can only be made by the city council of the entire city of Ulm.